 Thailand country brief

-Thai authorities did an outstanding job coordinating the rescue effort of the Wild Boar junior soccer team in Tham Luang Nang Non Cave, Chiang Rai, in mid-2018.
-The operation was a remarkable demonstration of international cooperation, and Australia played an important role in providing expertise and support.
+Australia was proud to play an important role in providing expertise and support to the Thai-led rescue effort of the Wild Boar junior soccer team in Tham Luang Nang Non Cave, Chiang Rai in July 2018.
+The operation was a remarkable demonstration of international cooperation and a symbol of unity in the region.

-Australia has enjoyed a close relationship with the Thai Royal Family.
-His Majesty the late King Bhumibol Adulyadej and his wife Queen Sirikit visited Australia in 1962 and the then Thai Crown Prince, His Majesty King Maha Vajiralongkorn, studied at secondary school and military college in Australia, subsequently completing training with the Australian Army's Special Air Service Regiment in Perth.
+Australia has a long association with the Thai Royal Family.
+His Majesty the late King Bhumibol Adulyadej and Queen Sirikit visited Australia in 1962.
+Then-Thai Crown Prince and current King, His Majesty King Maha Vajiralongkorn, studied at secondary school and military college in Australia, subsequently completing training with the Australian Army's Special Air Service Regiment in Perth.
+In 2019, Her Royal Highness Princess Chulabhorn and Her Royal Highness Princess Maha Chakri Sirindhorn visited Australia.

 Security and counter-terrorism cooperation

 Regional stability is a key area of mutual interest.
 Thailand was one of the first countries with which Australia concluded a bilateral MOU on Counter-Terrorism, in October 2002.
-This was followed by MOUs on police cooperation (June 2003), mutual assistance in customs matters (December 2003), and money-laundering (June 2004), and a Mutual Legal Assistance Treaty (July 2006).
-We continue to undertake regular high-level dialogues on regional security.
+This was followed by MOUs on police cooperation (June 2003), mutual assistance in customs matters (December 2003) and money-laundering (June 2004), and a Mutual Legal Assistance Treaty (July 2006).
+We undertake regular high-level dialogues on regional security, including the inaugural Australia-Thailand Counter-Terrorism Consultations held in August 2019.
 Thailand has participated in two Regional Counter-Terrorism Financing (CTF) Summits co-hosted by Australia and Indonesia in Sydney (November 2015) and Bali (August 2016), and hosted the 4th CTF Summit in November 2018.

-In November 2003, the Royal Thai Government announced that Thailand would move from being an aid recipient to an aid donor.
-Thailand's overseas aid program is focused on technical cooperation and training with an annual budget of approximately AUD200,000 million.
-A number of regional Australian aid programs in human trafficking, labour rights, health, disaster management and economic integration continue to include Thailand.
-Australia also provides limited support to Thailand as part of efforts to strengthen the capacity of regional organisations such as ASEAN and APEC.
+In November 2003, the Thai Government announced Thailand would move from being an aid recipient to an aid donor.
+Thailand's overseas aid program is focused on technical cooperation and training.
+A number of regional Australian development assistance programs, including in human trafficking, labour rights, health, disaster management and economic integration, continue to include Thailand.
+Australia also provides some support to Thailand as part of efforts to strengthen the capacity of regional organisations such as ASEAN and APEC.
+In 2019, Australia became a Joint Development Partner to the Thai-led Ayeyawady-Chao Phraya-Mekong Economic Cooperation Strategy (ACMECS) to assist with development needs in the Mekong subregion.
+Australia is also working closely with Thailand to implement the Mekong-Australia Partnership, announced by Prime Minister Morrison in November 2020.

 Trade and investment